Certificate of Graduate Study in Literacy

 Total Required Credits: 12

-EDU 521 Digital Literacies and Education
+- EDU 521 Digital Literacies and Education

-EDU 620 Reading Development and Instruction
+- EDU 620 Reading Development and Instruction

-EDU 626 The Writing Process
+- EDU 626 Writing Development and Instruction

 Criteria for admission include successful completion of a bachelor's degree and relevant professional experience.
 To earn a certificate, students must complete 75 percent of the required coursework at USM, and earn a grade of B (3.0) or better in each course.